 Thermophotovoltaics

-Project Title: Multi-scale modeling and design of efficient thermophotovoltaic systems
+Project Title: Multi-scale modeling and design of an efficient thermophotovoltaic system

 Project Dates: September 2021 - Present